outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- The anti-inflammatory action is due to deacylation of the pro-inflammatory transcription factor NF-κB by sirtuin 1
 			- upregulate glutathione, an endogenous antioxidant
 				- It has direct activity as a reducing agent, chemically reacting with reactive oxygen species to neutralize them.
 Studies suggest that it lodges in cell membranes and prevents oxidative damage to lipids in the cell membrane
+		- citicoline
+			- choline variants are involved in helping some cancers
+			- increases the levels of reduced glutathione (GSH), a major antioxidant agent
+			- citicoline affects the staurosporine-induced apoptosis cell-signalling pathway by interacting with the glutathione system and by inhibiting caspase-3
+			- Once acetylcholine moves across the synapse, it can bind to two types of receptors: nicotinic receptors and muscarinic receptors
+			- ability to produce Acetylcholine is dependent upon IL-21 signalling to the T cells
+			- during infection this immune-derived acetylcholine is necessary for the T cells to migrate into infected tissues
+			- acetylcholinesterase (AChE) is a serine hydrolase whose primary function is to degrade acetylcholine and terminate neurotransmission, and is involved in cellular growth, apoptosis, drug resistance pathways, response to stress signals and inflammation
+			- however, citicoline is an antifungal that can help reduce fungal load where fungal infections have caused or otherwise help cancer cells grow
+			- Supplements that stop the breakdown of acetylcholine include Bacopa monnieri, Ginkgo biloba and huperzine A
+			- Acetylcholine (ACh) is an important neurotransmitter that plays a role in brain functions, such as memory, and body functions, such as muscle contractions to move your muscles.
+Low levels of acetylcholine are associated with memory issues and muscle disorders

 	- inhibit mutations/bacteria/fungi/viruses that cause cancer (Li-Fraumeni syndrome, EBV, HPV, Herpes, Hepatitis)
 		- inherited mutations
 			- Abnormalities of the p53 gene can be inherited in Li-Fraumeni syndrome (LFS), which increases the risk of developing various types of cancers